ReturnFI/Hysteria2/README.md

 `nano generate.py`

-Copy the code above and replace the placeholder with your own SHA-256 fingerprint in the `sha256 Fingerprint=6F:CX:9A:FE:32:2B:J9:8V:.............` section
+Copy the code above and replace the placeholder with your own SHA-256 fingerprint

 And run the file with the command: